AimanZaharin/SDS-GHS-Pictogram-Extraction-and-Classification-System/creation of models notebook - training/training_yolo/README.md

 ## 📌 Notes

 - You can use any YOLOv8 model variant: yolov8n.pt, yolov8s.pt, yolov8m.pt, etc.
-- Training logs, metrics, and weights will be saved to the runs/ directory.
+- The training logs, metrics, and weights will be saved to the runs/ directory.
+- The final fine-tuned YOLOv8 model "best.pt" will be saved in the "creation of models notebook - training\training_yolo\runs\detect\train2\weights\best.pt"
 - Use tensorboard or YOLOv8’s built-in visualization tools to monitor training.